-There are three parts to the ear – the outer ear, the middle ear and the inner ear.
+According to Hearinglink, there are three parts to the ear – the outer ear, the middle ear and the inner ear–

 Causes of Hearing Loss

-Damage to the Inner Ear – Disease, aging (presbycusis), exposure to loud noise, head trauma, otosclerosis (a hereditary disorder in which a bony growth forms around a small bone in the middle ear),fluid in the middle ear, allergies and malformation of outer ear, ear canal or middle ear structures may damage the hair cells in the cochlea.
+- Damage to the Inner Ear – disease, aging (presbycusis), exposure to loud noise, head trauma, otosclerosis (a hereditary disorder in which a bony growth forms around a small bone in the middle ear),fluid in the middle ear, allergies and malformation of outer ear, ear canal or middle ear structures may damage the hair cells in the cochlea.
 The hearing mechanism is sensitive, delicate and easily damaged.
 When these hair cells are damaged, the electrical signals are not transmitted properly – resulting in hearing loss.
-It becomes more difficult for you to hear high-pitched sounds (bird whistles, children’s voices) and also it may become more challenging to hear in noisy atmospheres.
+It becomes more difficult for you to hear high-pitched sounds (ie. bird whistles, children’s voices).
+It may become more challenging to hear in noisy atmospheres.
 This is called sensorineural hearing loss and is permanent.
-It cannot be cured but may be helped by the use of hearing aids, cochlear implants and/or assistive listening devices.
+It cannot be cured but may be helped by hearing aids, cochlear implants and/or assistive listening devices.

-• Untreated diabetes can cause hearing loss due to the inner ear depending on healthy blood flow.
-A study performed in 2008 by National Institutes of Health reported people with diabetes are twice as likely to experience hearing loss as non-diabetics.
+- Untreated diabetes can cause hearing loss due to the inner ear depending on healthy blood flow.
+A study performed in 2008 by the National Institute of Health reported people with diabetes are twice as likely to experience hearing loss as non-diabetics.

-• Sickle cell anemia patients experience fatigue, joint pain, and hearing loss because the red blood cells are misshapen – curved like a sickle.
+- Sickle Cell Anemia patients experience fatigue, joint pain, hearing loss because the red blood cells are misshapen – curved like a sickle.
 This restricts the blood flow to the ears as well as other parts of the body.
 Again, the cochlea needs a good oxygenated blood flow.